 Please read Mrs Arnold's (Lunchtime Lead) message below for information and ideas:

 "As you are all hopefully aware.
 Castle Hill Primary School is a 'nut free' school.
-We have a complete ban on any food products containing nuts.
+We have a complete ban on any food products containing nuts and may contain nuts.
 We have children who will be seriously ill just by being in close proximity to anyone who has eaten nuts or nut products.
 We as a school take children's allergies and dietary requirements very seriously.

 In relation to this, I thought it might be useful to suggest a few lunch box ideas for a healthy nut free lunch.
 For example, an alternative to crisps could be popcorn or rice cakes, these can come in a variety of flavours.
 A substitute for sliced bread could be wraps, bagels or pitta bread.
 Again these come in a range of varieties.
 Lunch box snacks could include raisins, fruit pots, yogurts, jelly pots, dairylea dunkers, malt loaf, tea cakes, vegetable sticks and dips...there are so many to list them all!